We Provide Office Sound Masking Technology in Boston and All Across the U.S. Northeast

 - Complete system management software with simple graphical user interface and mobile volume control app

-- Multiple communication, networking and control options (Ethernet; USB and Wireless)
+- Multiple communication, networking and control options (Ethernet; USB and Wireless), and easy integration with Crestron automation systems

-With the right sound masking system in place, you’ll be one step closer to making the most of your bright, airy collaborative workspace.
+With the right sound masking system in place, acoustic privacy and office distractions become one less thing to worry about.
+And when better acoustic privacy and comfort become possible with less walls and doors, you’re one step closer to making the most of your bright, collaborative workspaces.Ask our experts